JonOlav95/arbeidsplassen_scraper/README.md

 # About
 Python script for scraping job advertisements from https://arbeidsplassen.nav.no/stillinger

 The script includes the code to clean and store the data in CSV files.
+Sample data for 10 job advertisements can be found in logs/scrapes.

 Use the code responsibly.
 The parameters `full_scrape` and `ignore_previously_scrape` are added as to not unnecessarily burden the server.
 # Setup
-`mkdir scrapes`\
-`mkdir logs`\
 `pip install -r requirements.txt`

 Only tested on Python 3.11